Boehrsi/resizy/README.md

   * Edit multiple files and also rename these
   * Set width or height and the other value is calculated automaticly
   * Save often used width and height settings als presettings
-  * Use german or english language or easily add your own language by just adding a file (https://code.google.com/p/resizy/wiki/Localisation)
+  * Use german or english language or easily add your own language by just adding a file (See instructions below)

 # Downloads #
 https://drive.google.com/folderview?id=0B6fLujPPaJuuTGJvMEQ3SnNOWDQ&usp=sharing